Traveling from the north to south, these are the 5 Must-See Outer Banks Attractions that are worth both your time & money...

 What to know before you go:

-Grab a table at the Open Water Grill and enjoy freshly caught & prepared seafood at this waterfront favorite.
+If you happen to work up an appetite climbing to the top of the lighthouse- Grab a table at the Open Water Grill and enjoy freshly caught & prepared seafood at this waterfront favorite.

 5. Catch the ferry to Ocracoke Island (Hatteras Inlet Docks)

-After you finish climbing one of the most famous lighthouses on the east coast, head 25 minutes southwest to the Hatteras Inlet Ferry docks to catch a ride (car and all) to the southernmost island of the Outer Banks, Ocracoke Island
+After you finish climbing one of the most famous lighthouses on the east coast, head 25 minutes southwest to the Hatteras Inlet Ferry docks to catch a ride (car and all) to the southernmost island of the Outer Banks, Ocracoke Island.

 Built in 1823 & being one of the oldest lighthouses still in active service in the United States, the Ocracoke Lighthouse is not open for climbing tours.
 However during limited hours in the summertime, the National Park Service does open the base of the lighthouse for viewing.